softworkz/emby-wiki/Authentication.md

 * During normal application usage, if any http requests fail with a 401 response status code, this is generally an indication that the access token has been revoked.
 The user should be redirected back to the login screen.

 * For applications that support connectivity to multiple servers, the token should be saved along with the server's Id in order to avoid sending the wrong token to a particular server.
 The server Id is part of the SystemInfo object which can be retrieved from /System/Info.

+## Parental Control

+If user access is disabled due to parental controls, responses will contain **401** status codes and should be handled with the above workflow.

+A response header of **X-Application-Error-Code** will contain **ParentalControl**.
+This will allow applications to display message if they choose to.